nuwanrg/balthazar-frontend/README.md

 ## Challenges Faced and How They Were Overcome

+### 500 Internal server error from IPFS

+- **Challenge**:When the page.tsx attempts to display an NFT image using the image_url from the response payload, IPFS returns a 500 Internal Server Error..
+- **Solution**: Use display_image_url instead image_url when displaying nft image.

 ### CORS Issues

 - **Challenge**: When integrating the frontend with the backend, CORS issues were encountered.